MicrosoftDocs/cpp-docs.it-it/docs/dotnet/auto-gcroot-class.md

 ### <a name="return-value"></a>Valore restituito

-L'oggetto che è stato eseguito il wrapping `auto_gcroot`.
+Oggetto di cui è stato eseguito il wrapper `auto_gcroot`.

 ### <a name="example"></a>Esempio